fluentlabs-xyz/docs-docusaurus/docs/get-started.md

 :::info

-Currently in public testnet with Solidity, Vyper, and Rust support.
+Currently in public testnet with Solidity and Rust support.
 More languages coming soon.

 :::